pritiprasana/phaser-project/README.md

 - Displays days in top-left corner
 - Displays hours:minutes:seconds (HH:MM:SS) in bottom-right corner
 - Smooth transitions when updating the display
-- Fully responsive design that adapts to different screen sizes
+- Not Fully responsive design yet, but handles some extent of resizing
 - Robust error handling with fallback mechanisms

 ## Architecture